laserpants/groundfork-js/README.md

 });

 /*
  * This is how you would interact with application resources.
-Here we create a new 'recipe'.
+Here we create a new
- * It works the same whether the device is online or offline.
+ * 'recipe'.
+The process is the same whether the device is online or offline.
  */

 var recipe = {